SimpleSwiftUI/your-first-web3-dapp/README.md

 - Node JS.
 The engine that runs your web client on your local development computer.
 - TypeScript.
 Easy to understand programming language.
 - React.
 This is a library of tools that power a web app.
 - The Graph.
-This is a data indexing tool that simplifies access to data (the blockchain is basically just a massive database).
+This is a data indexing tool that simplifies access to data contained on the Ethereum blockchain.
 - CryptoPunks.
 8-bit digital art potraits.
 Unique digital assets.
 - GraphQL.
 This is the querying language optimizated for data efficiency.
 You'll learn the very basics here today.
 - `thegraph-react`.
 This library will allow communication with the The Graph service and the example code forms the basis for your example application.
 Thanks to author <a href="https://www.npmjs.com/package/thegraph-react">cawfree</a>.